samveljanvelyan/Millionaire/readme.md

-Please after unzipping, change directory to project_path/Millionaire/Millionaire.

-Run source setup.sh

-Execute database_connector.py to fill in the database with questions.
+Please run setup.sh in your linux machine.
+It will make python installation, and afterwards runs setup.py which will do all the stuff needed for the project.